January 13, 2021

 What are the working mechanisms of data loggers?

 Once the sensors are connected to the data loggers, the data through these sensors is logged at regular intervals by the data loggers and stored in its internal non-volatile memory.
-The users can retrieve this data remotely over their mobile device using Encardio’s cloud service.
+The users can retrieve this data remotely over their mobile devices using Encardio’s cloud service.

-While monitoring of the structures, a certain alert level is pre-set.
+While monitoring the structures, a certain alert level is pre-set.
 If the data logged is beyond the alert levels, an email or SMS emergency alert is sent to the user so that preventive measures can be taken before any mishap or accident.

 What is a data logger and what does it do?